What should Sundar Pichai say to Googlers?

-Google's CEO Sundar Pichai is expected to get up in front of his employees Thursday to address a big diversity controversy that's dogged the world's largest search engine in the last few days.
+Google's CEO Sundar Pichai is expected to get up in front of his employees Thursday to address a new diversity controversy that's dogged the world's largest search engine in the last few days.

 He's got a lot of explaining to do.
 The question is: does he have the right answer?

-To recap: A senior Google engineer named James Damore wrote a 10-page, 3,000-word manifesto, entitled "Google's Ideological Echo Chamber," that argued a gender gap at Google exists not because of sexism, but because of "biological" differences between the men and women.
-TLDR: Women aren't cut out for high-stress leadership roles of jobs in tech.
+To recap: A senior Google engineer named James Damore wrote a 10-page, 3,300-word manifesto, entitled "Google's Ideological Echo Chamber," that argued a gender gap at Google exists not because of sexism, but because of "biological" differences between the men and women.
+TLDR: Women aren't cut out for high-stress leadership roles or for jobs in tech.

 Damore's manifesto went viral internally at the company and was made public Friday night.
 It caused a swift firestorm: Googlers publicly criticized it on Twitter.
 Megan Smith, a former Googler and CTO of the United States under the Obama administration, said engineers with viewpoints like Damore's "are misguided and they are destructive to their colleagues.
 It causes people to leave the industry."